 There must be an internal or external webcam that can be moved to show the proctor the testing environment.
 Students using laptops with built-in webcams will be asked to move the laptop to show the entire room.

 The testing location must have a reliable, consistent internet connection fast enough to search the web or stream music.
-VPN is not permitted during testing.
+A VPN is not permitted during testing.
 Some corporate, business, or school networks may have settings that prevent testing.

 The testing computer, mouse, and keyboard must be on a table or desk.
 The work surface and surrounding area must be free of all items not approved for use during testing.
 The student must be seated in a regular chair, not on a couch, bed, or floor.

 Test takers must be physically located in the United States or Canada.
-The student must be alone during testing in a well-lit room devoid of posters or visible items that could benefit them and free from music, talking, or other noises.
+The student must be alone during testing in a well-lit room without posters or visible items that could benefit them and free from music, talking, or other noises.
 Test takers must dress appropriately; their picture is taken at the start of testing.

 A parent or guardian can assist during the initial connection, room scan, and explanation of rules.
 Once these steps are completed, the parent/guardian must exit the room before testing begins but remain in an adjoining room to assist in the rare circumstance where an issue arises.